code-star/rx-ng-training/presentation/presentation.md

 - Get familiar with multiple ways of managing your streams <!--.element: class="fragment" -->
 - Know when to pick which method <!--.element: class="fragment" -->
+- Look around and experiment with a few "common" use cases. <!--.element: class="fragment" -->

 ---